 Painting your house exterior: should you hand-brush the paint or spray it on and how much should you use?

 Determining quantity is no minor issue if you are purchasing high-quality, expensive paint.
-Over the course of an entire house, it can make several hundred dollars' difference.
+Throughout an entire house, it can make several hundred dollars' difference.

 Brushing vs. Spraying